 Even though there are no known security and stability issues that involve the misuse of the RZMS, the potential exists for trivial cyberattacks during the authentication process for all parties involved in the RZMS workflow.
 Communication with TLD operators is now done by sending clear text emails and access to the system using a simple user/password combination.
 Authentication of change requests should be more stringent and involve multi-factor authentication (MFA) and secure communication (e.g., encryption) when using email.

-The IANA team is currently building its next-generation RZMS, which involves a substantial rewrite of the authorization model.
+The IANA functions team is currently building its next-generation RZMS, which involves a substantial rewrite of the authorization model.
 The next generation RZMS should involve a robust and secure authentication and authorization model for submission and approval of the requests as well as additional functionality that would enhance the security and stability of the global DNS system, including:

-ensuring the integrity and authenticity of change requests for the TLD data;
+Ensuring the integrity and authenticity of change requests for the TLD data.

-imposing secure communications on all levels that involve request management;
+Imposing secure communications on all levels that involve request management.

-being resilient to possible deceiving activities that involve authoritative DNS servers for root and TLD zones;
+Being resilient to possible deceiving activities that involve authoritative DNS servers for root and TLD zones.

-being quick to respond to deletion requests (removal of NS or DS records);
+Being quick to respond to deletion requests (removal of NS or DS records).

-consideration of (involving SSAC and RSSAC assessment and public approval process) additional automated technical checks and procedures for the quick remediation of the issues that may affect seamless TLD DNS operations;
+Consideration of (involving SSAC and RSSAC assessment and public approval process) additional automated technical checks and procedures for the quick remediation of the issues that may affect seamless TLD DNS operations.

-consideration by SSAC and RSSAC implementation of RFC 8078 and related updates for automated DNSSEC Delegation Trust Maintenance (CDS/CDNSKEY).
+Consideration by SSAC and RSSAC of the implementation of RFC 8078 and related updates for automated DNSSEC Delegation Trust Maintenance (CDS/CDNSKEY).

 Although ICANN org has previously announced the development and implementation of the new RZMS system with more stringent security requirements around communication, the SSR2 Review Team did not find any indication as to when ICANN org plans to put the new system into service.